v0.12 🌳

-Lebanon's struggling economy is being further battered by fears of war between Israel and Hezbollah [de299d33].
-The conflict has led to a significant drop in customers for businesses, with cafes experiencing an 80% decrease in footfall [de299d33].
+Lebanon's struggling economy is further exacerbated by fears of war between Israel and Hezbollah, which has led to a significant drop in customers for businesses, with cafes experiencing an 80% decrease in footfall [de299d33].
 Tourism, which accounts for 20% of Lebanon's GDP, has also been severely impacted, with many countries advising their citizens not to visit Lebanon and airlines cancelling flights [de299d33].
-Lebanon's current reserves of food, fuel, and medicine are only enough for two to three months, causing concerns about food security [de299d33].
+The country's current reserves of food, fuel, and medicine are only enough for two to three months, raising concerns about food security [de299d33].
 The government is working with private partners to increase shipments of basic commodities, but the banking system paralysis is creating obstacles [de299d33].
 Insurance companies for the maritime shipping industry have started charging premiums or lifting war coverage, resulting in an inflation of consumer goods prices [de299d33].
 Lebanon's financial woes began before the conflict, with the country already facing a severe financial crisis, a devalued currency, high poverty rates, and a ruined central bank [de299d33].
 The implementation of reforms needed to rebuild the economy has been slow [de299d33].
 Despite the challenges, some business owners, like Yara Adada, are determined to stay and help the economy, although they worry about the impact on their employees and other stores [de299d33].

 The recent conflict between Israel and Palestine has had a significant impact on Lebanon's economy, causing a 25% decrease in economic activity [238b50db].
 The spillover effects include disruptions in trade, tourism, and investment, as well as increased costs of imports and inflation [238b50db].
 Lebanon, already facing a severe economic crisis, has been further burdened by the conflict [238b50db].
 The country's fragile infrastructure has been damaged, and businesses have suffered due to the closure of borders and the decline in consumer spending [238b50db].
 The conflict has also led to a decrease in foreign direct investment and a loss of confidence in the Lebanese economy [238b50db].
 The article highlights the urgent need for international support and assistance to help Lebanon recover and rebuild its economy [238b50db].